-Python programming language provides following types of loops to handle looping requirements.
+Python programming language provides the following types of loops to handle looping requirements.
 Python provides three ways for executing the loops.
 While all the ways provide similar basic functionality, they differ in their syntax and condition checking time.

-> - While Loop:
+- While Loop:

-> - In python, while loop is used to execute a block of statements repeatedly until a given a condition is satisfied.
-And when the condition becomes false, the line immediately after the loop in program is executed.
+- In python, while loop is used to execute a block of statements repeatedly until a given condition is satisfied.
+And when the condition becomes false, the line immediately after the loop in the program is executed.

-> while expression: statement(s)
+while expression: statement(s)

 3. All the statements indented by the same number of character spaces after a programming construct are considered to be part of a single block of code.
 Python uses indentation as its method of grouping statements.

 Hello Geek Hello Geek Hello Geek

 - Using else statement with while loops: As discussed above, while loop executes the block until a condition is satisfied.
 When the condition becomes false, the statement immediately after the loop is executed.